Loading resources as clips#

 Animated clips#

-Thoses are clips whose image will change in time, and who have a duration and a number of Frames Per Second.
+These are clips whose image will change over time, and which have a duration and a number of Frames Per Second.

 VideoClip#